+This Notice of Arbitration was electronically filed with the Office of General Counsel (ogc@floridapoly.edu) on Click to enter a date..

+Signature of UFF President or Representative

+Date

-This Notice of Arbitration was electronically filed with th (ogc@floridapoly.edu) on Click to enter a date e Office of General Counsel Signature of UFF President or Representative Date I hereby authorize UFF to proceed to arbitration with muse, during the arbitration proceedings, of any previousl Records (as defined under Florida Polytechnic Universit this grievance and to furnish copies of the same to the Authorization is required for the release of any Limited-such authorization. ly released Limited-Access by Rule 6C13-6.008) pertinent to rbitrator.
-If written Signature of Grievant Date Signature of Grievant Date NATE OF DECEMP BY OFFICE OF CENEDAL COUNCEL.
+I hereby authorize UFF to proceed to arbitration with my grievance.
+I also authorize the use, during the arbitration proceedings, of any previously released Limited-Access Records (as defined under Florida Polytechnic University Rule 6C13-6.008) pertinent to this grievance and to furnish copies of the same to the Arbitrator.
+If written authorization is required for the release of any Limited-Access Records, I may submit such authorization.

+Signature of Grievant

+Date

+DATE OF RECEIPT BY OFFICE OF GENERAL COUNSEL: